Search results for

 The HyperX Solocast stands next to its ring stand.

 However, while the microphone feels solid, the same can’t be said about its stand.
-The HyperX SoloCast comes with a rather flimsy plastic stand, with a ring mount that encircles the mic just below the logo.
-The base of the stand is weighted and sports a rubberized bottom, which is nice, but the stem and the hinge both bend and flex a little more than I like to see whenever I adjust the microphone’s position.
-If you’re just going to set it on a desk and leave it, it’s probably fine, but you may want switch to something more substantial in a more demanding environment.
+The HyperX SoloCast has a rather flimsy plastic stand with a ring mount that encircles the mic below the logo.
+The base of the stand is weighted and sports a rubberized bottom, which is nice, but the stem and hinge bend and flex a little more than I like to see when I adjust the microphone’s position.
+If you just set it on a desk and leave it, it’s probably fine, but you may want to switch to something more substantial in a more demanding environment.

-I found getting decent sound from the HyperX SoloCast at my desk was pretty easy, though it definitely takes a little more work than a gaming headset or the microphone built into you computer.
-This is just a more sensitive microphone, with a more specific effective range.
-If you’re looking for something you can just set on a desk and forget, it’s important to find the right position to forget this in.
+I found getting decent sound from the HyperX SoloCast at my desk was pretty easy, though it definitely takes a little more work than a gaming headset or the microphone built into your computer.
+This is just a more sensitive microphone with a more specific effective range.
+If you’re looking for something you can just set on a desk and forget, it’s important to find the right position to forget this.

 An example of a polar chart detailing the pickup pattern of a cardioid microphone